Our Approach to Religious Life

 We believe some things are more important than others.
 “For what I [Paul] received, I passed on to you as of first importance that Christ died for our sins according to the Scriptures…” (1 Co 15:3, NIV).

-We also believe religious life is shaped by three kinds of faith– some of which are more important than others.
-The most important is the “common faith”– the faith that binds all Christians together across time and space.
+We also believe religious life is shaped by three arenas of faith — all of which are important in their own distinctive ways.
+From top to bottom, the first arena is the arena of “common faith” — the faith that binds all Christians together across time and space.

 And by common confession great is the mystery of godliness: